SumiTomohiko/fsyscall2/doc/index.rst

 When your machine is a slave, you can use a master FreeBSD machine as a local machine.
 You can use CPU/memory/applications in the master.
 These applications can read/write files in your slave machine.

+nexec_ is an application for this case.
+If you use nexec_, your machine becomes a slave.
+The client of nexec_ connects to a server which works as a master.

 .. image:: a_local_machine_as_a_slave.png